Transport and Driving in Oman

 Public transport in Oman

-Public transport in Oman is not extensive, although the state-owned National Transport Company has been working in recent years to develop more transport services.
+While public transport in Oman is not extensive, the state-owned National Transport Company and MWASALAT have been working in recent years to develop more transport services in Sohar and Salalah.
 There is a relatively good bus system in Muscat and between towns and cities across the country, but there is no rail or subway network in Oman.
+It's important to check the official website for MWASALAT for the most up to date schedules and information.

-There are several long-distance bus services across Oman, with daily departures between Muscat and a number of towns and cities, including Zizwa and Salalah, as well as services to Abu Dhabi and Dubai.
+Expats can enjoy an air-conditioned and safe long-distance journey across expansive deserts by bus in Oman with private companies such as the Gulf Transport Company or public services such as MWASALAT.
+Daily departures allow travel between Muscat and several towns and cities, including Nizwa and Salalah, as well as services to Abu Dhabi and Dubai.

 Taxis in Oman